-What is a data modelling schema | Types of Schemas
+What is a data modelling schema?

-Types of Schema
+Types of Data Modelling Schema

 There are two major types of schema; logical and physical.